kimdy0124/ARDDecision/README.md

 # <Architectural Decisions>
 **Title:** ADR 1: Mobile App Architecture for Food Ordering and Payment Processing ZERO to LAUNCH
 ## Native, Web, or Hybrid App:
 <ins>Decision:</ins> The app will be developed as a native mobile application.
 <ins>Rationale:</ins> Native apps provide the best user experience, as they are optimized for each platform (iOS and Android) and can take full advantage of device features and performance.
 Given the user-centric nature of food ordering, a native app is the most appropriate choice to deliver a seamless and responsive experience.
 Also, users/customers mostly use mobile to order their foods.

+## UI Framework:
+<ins>Decision: The app's front-end will be built using React Native.
+<ins>Rationale: React Native is a popular cross-platform framework that allows for efficient development and maintenance across multiple platforms (iOS and Android).
+This choice ensures a consistent user interface and experience while reducing development efforts a lot.

+## Backend Language:
+<ins>Decision:</ins> The back-end of the app will be built using Node.js.
+<ins>Rationale:</ins> Node.js is known for its efficiency, making it well-suited for handling the server-side operations of a food ordering app.
+Its non-blocking, event-driven architecture is particularly useful for real-time order tracking and handling multiple concurrent requests.
+Most start-ups and fin-tech use Node.js to develop their own ecological system.

+## Permissions:
+<ins>Decision:</ins>The app will request specific permissions, including location, camera (for scanning credit cards), and push notification access, as needed depends on the situation.
+<ins>Rationale:</ins> Requesting permissions only when necessary ensures user privacy and trust.
+Location permission is essential for accurate restaurant recommendations and order tracking.
+Camera permission may be required for scanning credit card details.
+Push notification access is crucial for providing real-time updates to users.

+## Data Storage:
+<ins>Decision:</ins> User profiles, restaurant information, menus, and orders will be stored in a relational database management system (RDBMS).
+<ins>Rationale:</ins> RDBMS is suitable for managing structured data with integrity, making it a good fit for user profiles, menus, and orders.
+Data consistency and reliability are critical for a food ordering app, and RDBMS provides those features.
+Also, we mentioned on Architecture part, MongoDB can be an option as well.
+(Consequences)

+## Additional Frameworks or Technology Stacks:
+<ins>Decision:</ins> The app will leverage Firebase for real-time features, such as real-time order tracking and push notifications.
+Firebase's real-time database capabilities are essential for providing users with immediate updates about their orders.
+Additionally, Firebase Cloud Messaging (FCM) will be used to handle push notifications for order updates and promotional offers.
+<ins>Rationale:</ins> Firebase provides real-time database capabilities, making it an excellent choice for features that require immediate updates, like order tracking and social interactions.
+It complements the Node.js back-end and React Native front-end effectively.